nuta/vhpc2025-keynote/slides.md

 - Both define an interface (hypercalls / foreign function interface).
 - Both (sometimes) need a secure isolation to run untrusted code.

+TODO: diagram

 ---

-# Hardware-assited virtualization is not only for VMs
+# That is ... virtualization is not only for VMs!

 - It's a hardware-assited `try-catch` mechanism.
 - The guest ↔︎ host interface matters.